David-Stephenson/tailwind-ambient-mode/README.md

 This project showcases a minimalist video background glow, inspired by YouTube's ambient mode.
 It's designed using Tailwind CSS and built on Sveltekit, although Sveltekit is not a prerequisite.

+Using JavaScript, the video is cloned onto a canvas, then using tailwind the canvas is blurred.

 This isn't plugin, I'm just showing how it can be done.

 ![Demo Image](images/example.png)